lucassc/backstage-getting-started/README.md

 ### Fedora

-If you use Fedora, run:
+If you are running (Fedora, Debian or Ubuntu) , run:

 ```BASH
 sudo make